By Whitney Ball, Marketing and Outreach Manager at Mental Health America

 Try a meditation

 Taking a moment to yourself to breathe during these challenging times can help support your overall mental health.
 The meditation app, Headspace, wants to help you make this possible.
 Their free COVID-19 resource, Weathering the Storm, offers meditations, sleep support, and movement exercises to help you out, however you're feeling.
-They are also offering a free subscription to their full app for any healthcare workers as a thank you for your continued dedication.

 Talk to someone